pkinlen/Sha256/README.md

 Each bit is considered to be a node which is assigned once using a NOT, an AND, or an XOR.

 The graph is deterministic and the structure does not change for different inputs.
-Though the values the nodes are do depend on the inputs.
+Though the value that each node is assigned to does depend on the inputs.

 The input nodes are set at the start, all other nodes have either one precedent (when a NOT operator is used) or two precedents (when an XOR or AND is used).